 On my return to the UK I joined University College Birmingham as a Lecturer on the BTEC Sport programme.
 Since then I have helped to develop the Sport and Fitness Studies undergraduate programmes in addition to the Further Education sport provision

 Alongside my teaching I have also developed my coaching career, specialising in Rugby Union.
 I was assistant coach for England U20 women (and still work in the performance pathway) as well as a level 3 coach and RFU tutor.
-I gained my MSc in Coaching from Loughborough University in 2009 and am currently studying for an Executive MBA.
+I gained my MSc in Coaching from Loughborough University and Executive MBA from Aston Business School.
 I stay involved with sport, coaching rugby and have recently undertaken my RFU L4 qualification.

 I have taught in FE and HE, was Assistant Dean (Sport), Acting Dean (Sport) and am now in the role of Deputy Dean for the School, focusing on Strategy, Recruitment and Innovation.